In 2022, University of Valley Forge's tuition was $22,400 a year.

 University of Valley Forge has the same tuition for international students as for those from out of state.

-Housing and campus dining at University of Valley Forge costs $11,050 a year.
-This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the University of Valley Forge's on-campus cafeterias and dining facilities.
-Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
-The cost of board-only is $5,893.
+Room and board at University of Valley Forge is $11,410 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the University of Valley Forge's on-campus cafeterias and dining halls.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
+The cost of a mean plan, or board-only, is $5,893.

-The cost of transportation in college can really vary.
-Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
-Is the campus easy to get around on foot?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
-Keeping in mind, first-year students are allowed to park a car on campus.
+The cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus walkable?
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your transportation budget.
+At University of Valley Forge, freshman are allowed to park on campus.

-A school's location can also have a big effect on your transportation budget.
+A school's location can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area might be expensive, but cities may offer more buses, trains or affordable flights to actually get to school.
-University of Valley Forgeis located in a small town setting in Pennsylvania, near Philadelphia.
+On the flip side, transportation in an urban area is usually costly, but there may be more trains, busses or low-cost flight options to actually get to school.
+The University of Valley Forge campus is in a town in Pennsylvania, near Philadelphia.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of the actual cost of attending University of Valley Forge.
+Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of how much students can expect to shell out for University of Valley Forge.

 What will the cost of attending University of Valley Forge be?
 Here is a breakdown of tuition and expenses.